-Critical Issues In the Hospitality and Tourism Industry

-Prerequisite(s): 1103 or concurrent enrollment, 45 credit hours completed.
-Breadth of vision and broad perspective of contemporary issues in the management, of hospitality and tourism industry organizations.
+Critical Issues In the Hospitality and Tourism Industry.
+Breadth of vision and broad perspective of contemporary issues in the management of hospitality and tourism industry organizations.
 Awareness of societal, economic, cultural, and international issues and their impact on hospitality and tourism organizations.

-Casino and Gaming Management
+Casino and Gaming Management.
+Prerequisite(s): 2152 and 2282.

-Prerequisite(s): 1103 or concurrent enrollment, 50 credit hours completed, ACCT 2103, HRAD 2283, 3213, 3783.
 Focus on the management of casino and gaming operations including the history and trends of gaming, current issues, cultural influences and social consequences of casino, lottery and pari-mutual segments.
 Also theory and practice in the analysis of gaming operations in the areas of casino management, marketing, accounting/controls, security, human resources and law.

-Special Unit Course in Hotel and Restaurant Administration
+Special Unit Course in Hotel and Restaurant Administration.
+1-15 credits, max 15.

-1-6 credits, max 6.
 Prerequisite(s): Consent of instructor.
 Special unit of study related to specific problems in the hospitality industry.

-Honors Creative Component 1-3 credits, max 3.
+Honors Creative Component.
+1-3 credits, max 3.
 Prerequisite(s): College of Human Environmental Sciences Honors Program participation, senior standing.
 Guided creative component for students completing requirements for College Honors in College of Human Environmental Sciences.
 Thesis, creative project or report under the direction of a faculty member in the major area, with second faculty reader and oral examination.

-Conference and Meeting Planning
+Conference and Meeting Planning.

-rerequisite(s): 1103 or concurrent enrollment, 45 credit hours completed.
 Planning and implementing conferences, teleconferences, conventions, special events, seminars and symposia.
-Designing, promoting, managing and evaluating educational events, contract management.
+Designing, promoting, managing and evaluating educational events, and contract management.

+Master's Thesis.
 1-6 credits, max 6.
 Prerequisite(s): Graduate standing and consent of adviser.
 Individual research interests in hospitality administration fulfilling the requirements for the MS degree.

-Master's Creative Component and Independent Study
+Master's Creative Component and Independent Study.
 1-3 credits, max 3.
 Prerequisite(s): Graduate standing and consent of instructor.
 Individual research and study having relevance to the hospitality field and a positive impact on the hospitality industry.

-Hospitality Graduate Studies and Research
+Hospitality Graduate Studies and Research.
 Systematic introduction to the competencies of graduate education and research in hospitality and tourism education and administration.

-Hospitality and Tourism Management In-depth study of hospitality and tourism management including theory, research, operations and practical experience.
+Hospitality and Tourism Management.
+In-depth study of hospitality and tourism management including theory, research, operations and practical experience.
 Emphasis on lodging operations systems, commercial food service systems, and tourism.
 Analysis and synthesis of a comprehensive management philosophy consistent with theory.

-Convention and Special Event Management Meeting and event design, working with industry suppliers, on-site management, post-event analysis, computers and technology, and meetings documentation.
+Convention and Special Event Management.
+Meeting and event design, working with industry suppliers, on-site management, post-event analysis, computers and technology, and meetings documentation.

-Retailing and Franchising in the Hospitality Industry
+Retailing and Franchising in the Hospitality Industry.
 Entrepreneurial perspective of growth and performance of commercial and noncommercial food service and health care organizations.
-Challenges relative to operations management, convenience stores, guick service operations, procurement, price analysis, communication, efficient customer response, capital and human resources, competition, governmental influence, and decision-making process.
+Challenges relative to operations management, convenience stores, quick service operations, procurement, price analysis, communication, efficient customer response, capital and human resources, competition, governmental influence, and decision-making process.

-Critical Issues in Gaming
+Critical Issues in Gaming.
 Focuses on current issues, advanced research and the theoretical constructs of the gaming industry and includes exploration of current issues, cultural influences and social consequences of casino, lottery, racing and pari-mutual segments.
 Students will also gain theoretical knowledge and learn to apply research skills in the analysis of gaming operations in the areas of casino management, marketing, accounting/controls, security, human resources and law.

-HKAD 5313 Hospitality and Tourism Information Technology Conceptual analysis of the technology used in the hospitality industry.
+Hospitality and Tourism Information Technology.
+Conceptual analysis of the technology used in the hospitality industry.
 Investigation of technology applications, ethical implications of technology and system development practice.

-HAD 5323^{} Hospitality Accounting and Finance Understanding the role of the accounting and financial function in hospitality firms.
+Hospitality Accounting and Finance.
+Understanding the role of the accounting and financial function in hospitality firms.
 Learn how to read hospitality financial statements, to use analytic concepts as managerial tools to examine the profitability of hospitality firms and to make superior capital investment decisions, and to become familiar with major financial instruments and concepts.